Monsanto Roundup Ready Cancer Warnings Ordered, Is Gylphosate Deadly?

 Glyphosate was introduced as a chemical in weed killers by Monsanto in 1974.
 The odorless and colorless chemical is used in Monsanto products in more than 160 countries.
 Farmers and citrus growers in California use Roundup Ready on more than 250 different crops.
 Monsanto also produced the now banned substance known as DDT and Agent Orange.
 In 1983, Monsanto and lead scientist, Robert Fraley, created the first genetically modified plants for use in agriculture.

 California regulators cited the glyphosate findings issued by the French-based International Agency for Research on Cancer in its Monsanto lawsuit.
-The highly regarded World Health Organization-affiliated research agency reclassified the glyphosate found Monsanto’s Roundup Ready as “probably carcinogenic to humans,” the Genetic Research Project notes.
+The highly regarded World Health Organization affiliated research agency reclassified the glyphosate found Monsanto’s Roundup Ready as “probably carcinogenic to humans,” the Genetic Research Project notes.
 The researchers reviewed incidents of exposure to Roundup Ready from primarily agricultural studies conducted in the United States, Canada, and Sweden since 2001.

 Two years ago Monsanto lost a lawsuit related to the poisoning French farmer, Paul Francois.
 An appeals court in Lyon, France upheld an earlier ruling from 2012 where a lower court judge found Monsanto responsible for poisoning the French farmer.
 Francois reportedly suffered from neurological problems after using the Lasso brand weed killer, Fox News reports.
 The farmer inhaled the chemical herbicide after it was sprayed on crops.